jolortiz/15_Puzzle/README.md

   For example: If you would like to run the app in a broswer, type the command:

-  cordova platform add browser
+  $ cordova platform add browser

 3.Build the project by typing:

-  cordova build
+  $ cordova build

 4.Run project and specify what platform to use.
   For example: If you would like to run the app in your browser(making sure to have added it in step 2) type command:

-  cordova run browser
+  $ cordova run browser

-5.Solve Puzzle(if you can)